-The Nung have about 1 million people, ranking 7th in population among Vietnam’s 54 ethnic groups.
+The Nung ethnic group has about 1 million people, ranking 7th in population among Vietnam’s 54 ethnic groups.
 They live in all 63 provinces of Vietnam, but mainly in northern provinces of Lang Son, Cao Bang, Bac Can, Thai Nguyen, Bac Giang, and Tuyen Quang.
 The Nung have a long history of development and many age-old, unique customs have been upheld.

 The Nung clothes are plain with the main indigo color and without embroidery.
 Men wear mandarin collar, button-front shirts which have 2 or 4 pockets.
 Women’s shirts have lop-sided buttons and are decorated with colorful pieces.